 4. Abergwesyn Pass – Powys, Wales

 Abergwesyn Pass offers a feast of long straights, bridges, ascents, descents, hairpin bends, and crests.
 Stretching for approximately 20 miles, the old drover’s track is also known as the ‘devils staircase’ as the road remains an adrenaline-pumping journey as it soon becomes incredibly steep and windy through thick forests.
 You can be sure to expect a stunning backdrop of mountains.

 5. Cheddar Gorge – Somerset, England

 Based in the heart of the West Country, Cheddar Gorge causes many motorists to stare in awe.
-The gorge, also referred to as the Cheddar Complex, has become a tourist destination and is underlain by black rock slate.
-With twisting turns and the odd farm vehicle, you will find yourself weaving your way through this fantastic routes.
+The gorge also referred to as the Cheddar Complex, has become a tourist destination and is underlain by black rock slate.
+With twisting turns and the odd farm vehicle, you will find yourself weaving your way through these fantastic routes.

 It’s one of the most scenic road trips in the country!
-Offering summits, valley, waterfalls and lochs, the A82 through the Glencoe Valley Scotland is magical.
-The munros and peaks that surround the road were formed by volcanic activity and shaped by glaciers, making it a grand landscape and a must-see when travelling in Scotland.
+Offering summits, valleys, waterfalls, and lochs, the A82 through the Glencoe Valley Scotland is magical.
+The Munros and peaks that surround the road were formed by volcanic activity and shaped by glaciers, making it a grand landscape and a must-see when traveling in Scotland.

 7. The Evo Triangle – Derbyshire, Conwy and Gwynedd, Wales